ASecond-Order SpikingSSM for Wearables: Emperical Results

 \subsubsection{Energy computation}

 In this section, we assess and compare the energy computation for LinOSS and SHaRe-SSM for similar hidden-size(H), state-size(P), and num-blocks(N) on the EigenWorms dataset.
-We estimate the theoretical energy consumption of our model based on prior works~\cite{spikingssm, pspikessm, wu2025spikf}.
-Accordingly, we assume that MAC and AC operations are implemented on a 45nm hardware~\cite{horowitz20141}, where $E_{\text{MAC}} = 4.6\text{pJ}$ and $E_{\text{AC}} = 0.9\text{pJ}$.
-Notably, as discussed in ~\citep{spikingssm}, the computational cost of multiplication of a floating-point weight by a binary activation number is represented as an addition-only operation.
-For ANNs, the theoretical energy consumption of a block $n$ is given by $4.6\text{pJ} \times \text{FLOPs}(n)$.
-For SNNs, the energy consumption for $n$ is given by $0.9\text{pJ} \times \text{SOPs}(n)$.
-Calculating theoretical energy consumption requires first calculating the synaptic operations, $\text{SOPs}(n) = f_r \times \text{FLOPs}(n)$, $f_r$ is the firing rate of the input spike train of the block/layer, $\text{FLOPs}(n)$ refers to the number of floating-point operations in layer $n$, equivalent to the number of multiply-and-accumulate (MAC) operations.
-SOPs denote the number of spike-based accumulate (AC) operations.

-Since $\Omega$ is a diagonal matrix, it can be efficiently implemented using parallel scans with computations of order $\mathcal{O}(P \, \log(L))$, which is negligible.
-Also, D is $\mathcal{O}(HL)$, which is much smaller than $\mathcal{O}(LPH)$, i.e., computation for B \& C matrices or even $\mathcal{O}(LH^2)$, which is for the GLU layer. \cite{rusch2025oscillatory} uses GeLU and GLU non-linearities, which we replace with a linear layer.
-And, \cite{yu2023metaformer} described that GeLU consumes 14 FLOPs per operation.
-Moreover, GLU has twice as many FLOPs as a linear layer.

 From Figure \ref{fig: energy computation}, we observe that for different state-to-hidden ratios, we get different energy numbers.
-For the EigenWorms dataset, the average spike rate per time step per block is $0.32$.
-For a lower P/H ratio, we yield high energy efficiencies ($\sim 120\times$).
-Even for a high ratio, our model block is $\sim20\times$ more energy-efficient than a LinOSS Block for EigenWorms.
-Our best performing model (as per Table \ref{tab: uea}) is $\textbf{73.2}\times$ more energy efficient than an equivalent LinOSS model.
+For the EigenWorms dataset, the average spike rate per time step per block is $0.42$.
+We observe our best performing IMEX model to be $\bf {\sim 52.1\times}$ energy efficient than an equivalent LinOSS model.
+Furthermore, since our model also outperforms LinOSS by 10\%, it can captures state dynamics better than LinOSS.